Julius Berger (company)

+Julius Berger Nigeria Plc is a Nigerian company offering holistic services covering the planning, design, engineering, construction, operation and maintenance of buildings, infrastructure and industry projects in Nigeria.

 The company is represented across Nigeria in structural engineering and infrastructure works, and in southern Nigeria through domestic and international oil and gas industry projects.
 It is known for constructing most of Nigeria's infrastructure, major expressways, and even some residential buildings for the Chevron Nigeria headquarters in Lagos.

 The company has been listed on the Nigerian Stock Exchange since 1991.
 The construction business of Julius Berger is the heart of the Julius Berger Group.
 With 18,000 employees from close to 40 nations and clients from both Nigeria and the global oil and gas industry.